DebugBSD/WorldEditor/README.md

 - Use OpenGL as Graphics API instead of wxImage/wxBitmap.
 - Beware to deal with different kind of images (RGB, RGBA, CYMK, CYMKA, ...)
 - Add a reset button to reset (or reload) the image to the default.
+- Add a button to change the background color to transparent.
+- Add support to copy&paste regions of pixels.